 - Research Summary

-Our research group has helped to develop a a new field of research, that of the study of exosomes and extracellular vesicles.
-In 2008, we published, with collaborators in Nature Cell Biology, research showing that brain tumors release nano sized vesicles into the blood stream, which can be used to track tumors and the response to therapy.
-Our collaborative research group is now a leading group for the clinical study of exosomes in neurologic cancer, with important characterizations of exosomes/microvesicles in cerebrospinal fluid.
-This domain of research is viewed as increasingly important across a number of diseases as investigators seek to understand the potential role of microvesicles in cell-cell communication, as well as the potential for biomarker applications and therapeutics.
+In 2008, in collaboration with Xandra Breakefield and Johan Skog, our group at MassGeneral showed for the first time that exosomes and extracellular vesicles could serve as a blood test for brain tumors, a 'liquid biopsy' for diagnosing and measuring treatment response to brain tumors.
+The original publication in Nature Cell Biology showed that brain tumors release nano sized vesicles into the blood stream, which can be used to track tumors and the response to therapy.
+Our collaborative research group is now a leading group for the clinical study of exosomes in neurologic cancer, with important characterizations of exosomes and extracellular vesicles in cerebrospinal fluid and blood samples.
+This domain of research is viewed as increasingly important across a number of diseases as investigators seek to understand the potential role of extracellular vesicles in cell-cell communication, as well as the potential for biomarker applications and therapeutics.
 We have active collaborations with neurology and neuroscience colleagues to further explore the potential role of exosomes in Alzheimer’s Disease, Parkinson’s and brain trauma.

 Liquid biopsies have the potential to revolutionize brain tumor diagnoses by providing better patient safety and supplying more details than traditional biopsies.

 The MGH Department of Neurosurgery has welcomed its new chief.
 Bob Carter, MD, began his new role at the MGH Feb.
 1.